Ch3rry-Pi3-AI/MLOps-House-Price-Prediction/README.md

 * Visual setup guide (DockerHub + GitHub Secrets)

 Once configured, every push or merge will trigger your workflow automatically — ensuring reproducible, **continuous integration** of your **House Price Prediction** model. 🚀

----

-Would you like me to include a small table summarising the four images at the top (like a visual reference index) — e.g., “Image | Description | Used In Section”?
-It can make the README even more polished.